-The kitchen area is located towards the rear of the vehicle and features a Spinflo Triplex combination oven, grill and hob with three gas burners.
-Adjacent to this is a stainless steel sink with cutlery rack and drainer, concealed by a Chincjilla glass lid which may also be used as a chopping board.
+The kitchen area, on the rear offside of the vehicle, features a Spinflo Triplex combination oven, grill and hob with three gas burners.
+Adjacent to this is a stainless steel sink with cutlery rack and drainer, concealed by a Chinchilla glass lid which may be used as a chopping board.
 The sink is fed by a chrome mixer tap mounted to the left of the sink.
-Below the sink is a drawer, containing a cutlery tray, and a large storage cupboard.
-An adjacent cupboard, below the oven, houses the Sargent main electrical control box.
+Below the sink is a drawer, containing a cutlery tray and a large storage cupboard.
+An adjacent cupboard, below the cooker, houses the Sargent main electrical system control box.

-Below the work surface is an additional slide out worktop, and a Thetford absorption refrigerator with selectable gas or electric energy source and automatic ignition.
+At the rear of the kitchen unit is located the Thetford absorption refrigerator with selectable gas or electric energy source and automatic ignition and a storage cupboard below

-Above the cooker is an overhead storage locker with a cooker hood mounted underneath.
-An adjacent overhead unit houses the microwave oven, with its isolation switch mounted on the panel above.
-Another overhead locker, in the lounge area, houses the storage racks for the crockery, which is supplied separately in its own storage bag.
+An overhead locker above the refrigerator houses four wine glasses and adjacent to this are some open shelves.
+The microwave oven is housed in an overhead unit above the cooker, with a cooker hood mounted underneath.
+The locker next to the microwave oven houses the storage racks for the crockery, which is supplied separately in its own storage bag.